Singkawang Airport: Construction and inauguration

-Supadio Airport in Pontianak, the primary airport serving West Kalimantan, is facing increasing traffic and capacity constraints due to limited space for expansion.
-As a result, the proposal to construct a new airport in Singkawang was put forward.
+Supadio International Airport in Pontianak, the primary airport serving West Kalimantan, has faced increasing passenger traffic and capacity constraints, compounded by limited opportunities for further expansion at its existing site.
+In response, the construction of a new airport in Singkawang was proposed to provide additional air connectivity to the region and support its long-term economic development.
+The new airport is also intended to improve accessibility to Singkawang and surrounding areas and stimulate tourism, particularly during major cultural events such as the annual Cap Go Meh festival.
+Before the airport was constructed, visitors travelling to Singkawang by air generally had to fly to Pontianak and continue their journey by road, which could take approximately four hours.
+The new airport is expected to significantly reduce travel times and improve air connectivity between Singkawang and major domestic and international markets, including Taiwan, Singapore, Malaysia, and China.

 This new airport aims to boost tourism, generate revenue, create employment opportunities, and foster socio-economic development in the region.
 Over a 32-year period, it is expected to generate 15.9 trillion rupiah (US$1.12 billion) in aeronautical revenue and 2.1 trillion rupiah in non-aeronautical revenue.
 In response, the mayor of Singkawang, Tjhai Chui Mie, submitted a proposal to the Ministry of Transportation in 2018 for the construction of a new airport to serve the city.
 The ministry approved the plan, and the process of land acquisition commenced.
-It completed at the end of 2018, and construction began from late 2020, and was expected to completed by 2023, but it is now expected to be completed by the end of 2024 and also possible InJourney Airports membership entrance plan in the future.
+It completed at the end of 2018, and construction began from late 2020, and was originally expected to completed by 2023.
+The two state-owned airport operators, Angkasa Pura I and Angkasa Pura II, which were later merged to form InJourney Airports, expressed interest in assuming management of the airport once it became operational.

-Features

-The airport will be built in two phases, at an area of 151 hectares and at a cost of 4.3 trillion rupiah, out of which the first phase will be completed by 2024.
-The airport will consist of a passenger terminal building with two aerobridges, an Air Traffic Control (ATC) tower, and a 1,400 m long runway along with a taxiway connecting it among other ancillary facilities.
-The runway will be capable of handling ATR type aircraft.

-In the second phase, the airport's terminal will be expanded to handle more traffic, and the runway will be extended to 2,600 m to handle Airbus A320 and Boeing 737 aircraft.

-Construction

-In January 2018, The Mayor of Singkawang, Tjhai Chui Mie, stated the city's administration is reviewing plans for land clearance in Semelagi Kecil village for the construction of a privately funded airport.
+In January 2018, the Mayor of Singkawang, Tjhai Chui Mie, stated the city's administration is reviewing plans for land clearance in Semelagi Kecil village for the construction of a privately funded airport.
 In November 2018, the city administration has acquired 106 hectares of land for the construction of the airport.

 The ground breaking ceremony for the airport is held in February 2019 by Indonesia's Minister of Transport, Budi Karya Sumadi.
 Construction will begin from 2020 and will be completed by 2023.
 Sumadi also invited the private sector to invest in the airport project in West Kalimantan via Public–private partnerships (PPP).
 The Ministry of Transport will sign the PPP contract in 2023.

 In June 2022, it is announced that the completion of the airport will be delayed to the end of 2024.
-The airport opened on 20 March 2024, inaugurated by President Joko Widodo.
+Despite these delays, the airport was completed ahead of the revised deadline and officially opened on 20 March 2024, with the inauguration presided over by then-President Joko Widodo.
+The total cost of constructing the airport, including both airside and landside facilities, amounted to approximately Rp272 billion, funded by the state budget, while local businessmen and investors contributed an additional Rp115 billion.